tapjs/tapjs/docs/src/content/docs/cli/index.md

                          enabled by default.

-                         If a COVERALLS_REPO_TOKEN environment variable is set, then coverage is sent to the coveralls.io service.
+                         If a COVERALLS_REPO_TOKEN environment variable is set, and the 'coveralls' module is installed, then coverage is sent to the coveralls.io service.

+                         Note that tap does not automatically install coveralls, it must already be present in your project to use this feature.

   -no-cov --no-coverage  Do not capture coverage information.
 Note that if nyc
                          is already loaded, then the coverage info will still be